borisschapira/boris.schapira.dev/_posts/en/dad/2026/2026-03-11-pushy-parent.md

 In our house, there is no "Parent 1" and "Parent 2"[^fr].
 There is Parent 1, and me, "Pushy Parent".

-[^fr]: In French, "Parent 1" and "Parent 2" are the terms used in administrative forms to refer to the two parents in a family, without specifying their gender.
+[^fr]: In France, "Parent 1" and "Parent 2" are the terms used in administrative forms to refer to the two parents in a family, without specifying their gender.